 Transparency and reporting

-We continue to engage in, and report on, our business activities transparently and openly.
+We continue to engage in and report on our business activities transparently and openly.

 As a listed public company, we continue to report annually in line with UK regulations.
 We are committed to responsible and transparent reporting and have been recognised for the quality of our work in this area.
+We report against the Global Reporting Initiative (GRI) Sustainability Reporting Standards at a ‘Core’ level.

 Payments to governments